zmarffy/debpacker/README.md

 * Possibly add integration to `github-release`?
 Or at least explain how to do that
 * Automatically pack README files and assign them to another command?
 * Automatic setup of a local/real APT repository to drop packages into
-* Use `dpkg-buildpackage` for multi-threaded packing (pretty much necessary for packages over 100 MB)

 ## Debugging tips